Wood Portable Building Specifications

-A. Manufacturer Qualifications: Company specializing in manufacturing products specified in this section, with not less than three years of documented experience and have a state license from California Department of Housing and Community Development for Commercial Modular Construction.
+A. Manufacturer Qualifications: Company specializing in manufacturing products specified in this section, with not less than three years of documented experience and have a state license from California Department of Housing and Community Development for Commercial Modular Manufacturing.

 B. Certification: Wood Portable Building shall bear the approval insignia of the California Department of Housing and Community Development (HCD) certifying the design loads, mechanical systems and life safety components.

 A. Manufacturer's Warranty (and the industry standard) is for one year from date of delivery.